zinzi-org/.github/profile/README.md

 Before we can have membership we must have the ability to create governor boards that will manage the orgnization.
 We have the governor board factory which allows anyone to create a new governor board with just a name.

 The governors board is the home for memebers of the orgnization.
 It gives governors and normal members many unique abilities.
+The main component in the board contract is the ability to create proposals and vote on proposals.
+These proposal capabilities allow members to vote on governors and other orginizational functions.

+        ### List of Proposal Types currently supported

         TEXT_BASED_PROPOSAL, //external outcome